l1n-dev/PC-Shredder-3000/README.md

 NOTE: I removed the EFI shredding due to it being pointless and extremely buggy on Windows 8 and below.
 Please understand.

 NOTE 2: I won't really be updating this until something changes in Windows, the Linux Kernel or an error in the code so don't expect frequent updates.

+NOTE 3: If you want to use git on Windows you might have to install it here > (https://git-scm.com)